Gageperrin/it-notes/aws/solutions-architect-professional/networking-and-hybrid.md

 It hosts DNS records (A, AAAA, MX, NS, TXT), and the hosted zones are authoritative since the DNS system references them.
 However, Route 53 does not support DNSSEC services.
 These must be integrated through a third party.

+### Route 53 Private Hosted Zones

+A R53 private hosted zone is associated with VPCs, only accessible in VPC through different account (supported by CLI/API).
+It is possible to have a split-view for the same zone name with overlapping public and private zones for public and internal use.
+To access a private hosted zone, the service must be running inside the VPC and associated with the zone.

 ### Route 53 Health Checks

 Health checks are separate from but are used by records.
 Health checkers are located globally and can check anything (even non-AWS) with an IP address over the public Internet.
 They can be set to check every 10s or 30s or even more frequently at an increased cost.
-Can check:
+It can check:
 * TCP
 * HTTP/S
 * HTTP/S with String Matching